 2. Identify a single point of contact

 A large number of hospital staff could be involved in the treatment of your relatives, such as nurses, a family doctor, specialists or a surgeon.
-Ask the nurse who is the best person to speak to with any concerns or questions.
+If this is confusing for you ask the nurse who is the best person to speak to with any concerns or questions to ensure that your elderly parent is getting the right care in hospital.
 This may be the doctor in charge of your relative’s care; ask for their phone number so that you can get in directly touch if you are unable to visit.
 Find out when the doctor makes hospital rounds and arrange to be there if possible to ask any questions.

 3. Understand your parent’s treatment

 This sounds obvious – and/or impossible, but you do need to have an idea of what is going on and why.
-Each day the staff looking after your relative will work from a care and treatment plan.
+Each day the care in hospital your elderly parent will receive will involve the staff looking after your relative to work from a care and treatment plan.
 In this will be listed dietary restrictions, the tests scheduled, medications and other special orders from the doctor.
 If you are unsure about anything, ask a nurse to explain the plan of care and medications to you – take notes as necessary.
 Your relative – or you, if they are unable – may be asked to sign a consent form before certain treatments are carried out.

 4. Understand the practicalities of hospital life